The Capuzzella CLI: A Complete Guide

 done

-In a GitHub Actions workflow, you'd set CAPUZZELLA_API_KEY and CAPUZZELLA_URL as repository secrets, install Bun, link the CLI, and run your deployment script.
+In a GitHub Actions workflow, you'd set CAPUZZELLA_API_KEY and CAPUZZELLA_URL as repository secrets, install the CLI with npm install -g capuzzella, and run your deployment script.
 The CLI's stateless design means there's no setup step beyond exporting two environment variables.

 Full Command Reference